-Many states, including California, have enacted HIV/AIDS confidentiality statutes that prohibit the disclosure of HIV test results and impose serious penalties, including criminal liability, for violations.
-Courts in several states have narrowly construed these statutes to recognize that where information about a person's HIV status is already known and publicly available, it is thus not capable of being "disclosed."
-While it appears that statutory claims for news media disclosure of HIV status have been largely unsuccessful, common-law causes of action for invasion of privacy, such as publication of private facts, may be successful, where the information has not been disclosed previously.
+Many states, including California, have enacted HIV/AIDS confidentiality statutes that prohibit the disclosure of HIV test results, and impose serious penalties, including criminal liability, for violations.6 Courts in several states have narrowly construed these statutes to recognize that where information about a person's HIV status is already known and publicly available, it is thus not capable of being "disclosed."7 While it appears that statutory claims for news media disclosure of HIV status have been largely unsuccessful, common-law causes of action for invasion of privacy, such as publication of private facts, may be successful,8 where the information has not been disclosed previously.

-Impact on Television Production
+Impact on News Reporting

-As previously mentioned, the prohibitions on dissemination of medical information might appear initially to govern only disclosure of personally identifiable medical information by health care professionals, but that impression is deceiving.
-The CMIA, for example, also explicitly regulates redisclosure by "recipients" of individually identifiable medical information.
-Importantly, the term "recipient" is not defined in the statute, so creative plaintiffs' lawyers may claim it covers anyone who received individually identifiable medical information, including media entities.
-With the exception of the cases cited above, however (see endnotes 3-5), it appears this has not been occurring.
+As previously mentioned, the prohibitions on dissemination of medical information might initially appear to govern only disclosure of personally identifiable medical information by health care professionals, but that impression is deceiving.
+The CMIA, for example, also explicitly regulates re-disclosure by "recipients" of individually identifiable medical information.
+Importantly, the term "recipient" is not defined in the statute, so creative plaintiffs' lawyers may claim it covers anyone who received individually identifiable medical information, including journalists.
+With the exception of the cases cited above, however (see endnote 3-5), it appears this has not been occurring.